All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Escher Reality – Augmented reality’s data backend

 To augmented the real world, you need data about it.
-Escher Reality aggregates AR video data from people’s camera phones and pins it to locations so other developers can build better experiences on it.
+Escher Reality aggregates AR video data from people’s camera phones and pins it to locations so other developers can build better experiences on rop.
 And while Facebook and Apple have their own AR platforms, Escher works across iOS and Android right inside developers’ apps.
 It now has 600 devs on its waitlist, 10 letters of intent from potential clients like game studios, and a signed deal to power an AR app for blockbuster robot fighting movie Pacific Rim.
-If Escher Reality can become the device- and platform-agnostic engine for AR, it could become a gateway to tons of developer spending and consumer time spent.
+If Escher Reality can be the device- and platform-agnostic engine for AR, it could become a gateway to tons of developer spending and consumer time spent.

 Read more about Escher Reality on TechCrunch.